We seek to bring the good news of Jesus Christ to Honduras.

 I had been praying that God would give me a husband who knew and loved Him, and who wanted to serve Him, yet I did not feel I was suited to the task of being the wife of a pastor or missionary.
 Before Evan left for Ireland in 1983, he felt that I was the woman that God had for him, so he asked me to marry him, sharing with me his desire to serve the Lord in full time ministry.
 I knew then this was God’s will for my life.
 Believing God was answering my prayer, I accepted.

 Since then I have been serving the Lord at my husband’s side as we have sought to be faithful to His call upon our lives.

-Our goals, ministry video, and recent prayer letter help explain our vision for Honduras.
+Our goals and recent prayer letter help explain our vision for Honduras.